stormpath/stormpath-documentation/source/accnt_mgmt.rst

   *Our Stormpath Tenant, with an Application resource and our newly created "Captains" Directory*

-Any new Groups or Accounts that we create will have to be created inside a Directory.
-Before we move on to that though, it's helpful to know a little about the other kinds of Directories available to you in Stormpath.
+Any new Groups or Accounts that you create will have to be created inside a Directory.
+Before you move on to that though, it's helpful to know a little about the other kinds of Directories available to you in Stormpath.

 .. _about-mirror-dir: